smblott-github/delivery/README.md

 more servers with the same `BASENAME` cannot be run at the same time.
 If no `BASENAME` option is provided, then one is derived from the name of the current working directory.
-In such a case (so only if no `BASENAME` option is provided), no two or mare servers can be run in the same working directory.
+In such a case (so only if no `BASENAME` option is provided), no two or more servers can be run in the same working directory.

 Called as: